AzuraCast/azuracast-docs/administration/docker.md

 # Expanding the Station Port Range

-> Updated AzuraCast installations using the Rolling Release channel can now take advantage of the interactive installer script, which will automatically write any custom port ranges to the `docker-compose.yml` file for you.
+> Installations running version 0.16.0 or higher can now use our installation script to customizez ports via the terminal which will automatically write the changes into the `docker-compose.yml` file for you.
 {.is-info}

 For performance reasons, by default Docker installations only open radio ports from port 8000 to 8500.
 This allows for 50 unique stations to operate.